Procurement and Tendering

 Achieving the best outcome from any procurement exercise requires oversight of the full contract.
 Establishing SLAs that work for your business and provide clear responsibilities and roles are essential for the smooth running of a contract.
 Identifying differentials between suppliers gives you more control over the procurement.

 The objective of any procurement exercise should be to provide transparency on the suppliers and options available.
-Through transparency clear comparisons can be made, current costs or processes can be benchmarked against the proposals and the best supplier and options selected.
-This ensures costs and benefits are both optimized.
+Through transparency, clear comparisons can be made, current costs or processes can be benchmarked against the proposals and the best supplier and options can be selected.
+This ensures costs and benefits are both optimised.